Dan Livney, Psy.D.

 Licensed Psychologist

-I work with people across the lifespan.
-My role is to keep us on track and to keep our work together relevant, secure and sustaining.
+I work with individuals and with couples across the lifespan.
+My role is to keep us on track and ensure our work together remains relevant, secure, and sustaining.
 Your job is just to be yourself.
 I believe that people come for therapy to meet their goals, but the experience of therapy should feel like a good conversation.
 I can be described as warm and empathic when needed, funny at times, a good listener at others, and definitely interactive.
-The power of the relationship is the key, and I will listen, advise and support you, using a variety of evidence-based approaches, to work together to find out what you need to put you on the path to a better and more fulfilling life.
+The power of the relationship is key, and I will listen, advise, and support you through various evidence-based approaches, to help you discover what you need to pave the way for a better and a more fulfilling life.

-Trauma is often misdiagnosed, as its symptoms overlap with other diagnoses such as Major Depressive Disorder, Anxiety or Panic Attacks, Bipolar Disorder, or Borderline Personality Disorder.
-In many cases people who have been given these diagnoses have been exposed to trauma either recently, or at an earlier stage in their life.
+Trauma is often misdiagnosed, as its symptoms overlap with conditions like Depression, Anxiety or Panic Attacks, Bipolar Disorder, or Borderline Personality Disorder.
+Many individuals receiving these diagnoses have likely been exposed to psychological trauma either recently or earlier in their lives.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.